Rajpratik71/sheepdog-wiki/Getting-Started.md

   test2        0  5.0 GB  0.0 MB  864 MB 2014-09-10 14:22   fd3817      3
 </pre>

-### Qemu-img
+### qemu-img

-All the operation on vdi can be done by qemu-img plus some other.
+All the operations on vdi can be done by qemu-img plus some other.
 <pre>
 # Create empty vdi (default as raw image)
 qemu-img create sheepdog:Alice 256G
-# Create empty vdi with qcow2 format: you can enjoy all the qcow2 features
+# Create empty vdi with qcow2 format so you can enjoy all the qcow2 features
 qemu-img create -f qcow2 sheepdog:Alice 256G
 # Snapshot
 qemu-img create -b sheepdog:test2:1 sheepdog:Charlie